s9w/Ginseng/README.md

 Ginseng is a web app for learning things with flashcards and spaced repetition.
 Think Anki, but different.
 Hosted on [eatginseng.com](http://www.eatginseng.com/).

 - 100% in browser client-side Javascript, built with [React](http://facebook.github.io/react/)
-- Data stored in single JSON file, sync over Dropbox
+- Data stored in single JSON file.
+Can be synced over Dropbox or saved in browser storage
 - Freedom over review intervals.
 Not bound to "difficulty"
 - No fixed "deck" structure.
 Dynamic profiles for grouping reviews
 - Native Markdown and LaTeX support for content and templates